 - 1 tsp Diamond Crystal kosher salt

-- 2 Tbsp sake (In Japan, we use sake to remove the unwanted odor of chicken.
-You can skip if you can't take alcohol.)
+- 2 Tbsp sake (in Japan, we use sake to remove the chicken‘s odor; you can skip it)

 - 2 green onions/scallions